How to wrap text in Excel [step by step]

 The wrap text feature expands the cells vertically to accommodate all the data on multiple lines.
 If you’re frequently copying data into an Excel spreadsheet, the wrap text option is helpful because when you paste data into a cell with wrap text formatting enabled, Excel automatically adjusts the width and height of the cell to show all the content.

-Where is wrap text in Excel?
+Where is the wrap text in Excel?

 There are two ways to activate the wrap text option: the Excel ribbon menu and the Format cells menu.
 I have covered both in this tutorial, along with the keyboard shortcut that enables text wrapping.